-6.1B Procedures for analytics subscription transfer
+6.1B Procedures for NWDAF Selection and Re-selection

 6.1B.1 General

+In multiple NWDAFs deployment scenario, selection of NWDAF is performed by the Analytics consumer.
+The selection procedure may or may not include a preparation phase, depending on whether, e.g., the UE has been served before and, therefore, an Analytics Context may exist in the network.
+Selection of NWDAF may be done as part of a change of Analytics consumer e.g at UE mobility events.
+Analytics Context may be interchanged between NWDAFs to support the target NWDAF to perform Analytics.

-In multiple NWDAFs deployment scenario, it is possible that, within the time period of data collection and/or analytics computation, an NWDAF instance is required to transfer one or more of its analytics subscriptions to another NWDAF instance due to internal (e.g. load balancing, graceful shutdown) external triggers (e.g. UE mobility).
+It is possible that, within the time period of data collection and/or analytics computation, an NWDAF instance is required to transfer one or more of its analytics subscriptions to another NWDAF instance due to internal (e.g. load balancing, graceful shutdown) external triggers (e.g. UE mobility).
 For external triggers, NWDAF subscribes with NF(s) to be notified about corresponding events.
-As for UE mobility, upon on the UE location change event notified by AMF subscribed by NWDAF, NWDAF determines whether it can continue to provide the analytics service, or should trigger reselection of NWDAF to make analytics subscription transfer.
+As for UE mobility, upon on the UE location change event notified by AMF subscribed by NWDAF, NWDAF determines whether it can continue to provide the analytics service, or should trigger reselection of NWDAF to make analytics subscription transfer, when the serving area of the target NWDAF is within the serving area of the analytics consumer NF.

 Procedures for analytics subscription transfer allow one NWDAF instance to transfer or handover its ongoing analytics subscriptions to another NWDAF instance.
 The transfer can be done for all subscriptions or just a selected subset of subscriptions related to specific area(s), specific Analytics ID(s), and/or specific UE(s).

 The analytics subscription transfer can also be prepared if the source NWDAF instance anticipates that it will soon not be able to continue its current analytics tasks.

+6.1B.2 NWDAF selection

+The procedure in figure 6.1B.2-1 is used to perform NWDAF selection.
+The procedure is used when an Analytics Consumer NF discovers and selects an NWDAF.
+When the analytics consumer NF is an NWDAF, it can use this selection procedure for retrieving an existing analytics context.
+In case of change of AMF, and the source AMF being a consumer of analytic services, the procedure also includes the source AMF sending analytics information to the target AMF, which is forwarded to the target NWDAF.
+The procedure also includes a target NWDAF optionally retrieving the analytics context from another NWDAF.